IT Service Catalog

 - Laptop operating systems (Windows, MacOS) must have up-to-date anti-virus/malware software installed

-- NOTE: Starting in Fall 2014, these requirements will be automatically enforced by the network; get your device compliant now for your own security, and to enjoy uninterrupted service
+- NOTE: These requirements will be automatically enforced by the network; get your device compliant now for your own security, and to enjoy uninterrupted service

 Selecting the Right Wireless Network